jeroengerits/twine/README.md

 # Twine

-**Twine is a PHP utility for fluently building CSS class name strings with readability and flexibility in mind.**
+**Twine is a Laravel utility for fluently building CSS class name strings with readability and flexibility in mind.**

-Perfect for TailwindCSS, Laravel, and component-based workflows

 ## Installation